torrejonv/teranode/docs/sop/StandardOperatingProcedures-docker-compose-milestone-3-alpha-testing.md

 1. **Publicly Exposed Ports:**
-   Review the ports exposed in the Docker Compose or the Kubernetes operator configuration file(s) and ensure your firewall is configured to handle these appropriately:
+   Review the ports exposed in the Docker Compose configuration file(s) and ensure your firewall is configured to handle these appropriately:
     - `9292`: RPC Server.
 Open to receive RPC API requests.

     - `8090,8091`: Asset Server.
 Open for incoming HTTP and gRPC asset requests.